ese3500/final-project-micro-music/README.md

 </li>
 <li>"The program in the ESP32 shall control how many LEDs are set on based on the amplitude and frequency.
 The program shall have options for visualization, including just lines for signals and a sine wave.
 This can be tested visually."

-This requirement was partially satisfied.
+This requirement was satisfied.
 The outputted frequency spectrum on the LED matrix using 1-width rectangles (lines) was tested visually, where the rectangle heights followed the frequencies of the music being played into the microphone with little to no delay.
 However, we did not include a sine wave visualization pattern because it resulted in a lot of delay between the music being played and the visualization pattern being outputted.
 Specifically, the delay was in the order of a few seconds, which is too much for an audio visualizer.
 </li>
 <li>"The program shall have a GPIO pin change interrupt for a switch, which will determine the visualization mode being displayed.
 This can be tested visually."